Zhaoyilunnn/qdao/README.md

 eng.run()
 ```

-We're working on to supported measurement in qdao, currently please obtain state vector after simulation as follows.
+We're working on to support measurement in qdao, currently please obtain state vector after simulation as follows.

 ```
 from qdao.util import retrieve_sv